Financial Statement Audit: Tips & Insights on Tackling Your ...

 Why ESG Is So Important to Your Organization's Future

 ESG isn't a buzzword.
-It's not a corporate flavor-of-the-month that will come and go like an afternoon storm, nor will it take a long-term backseat to other global headlines.
+It's not a corporate flavor-of-the-month that will come and go like an afternoon storm.
+Nor will it take a long-term backseat to other global headlines.
 Simply put, there aren’t too many market forces as relevant, powerful, and unyielding as ESG, and that's not going to change anytime soon, if ever.

 What Is ESG?

-Of course, it's tough to devise an ESG strategy for your enterprise if you still have questions on what it entails.
+Of course, it's tough to develop an ESG strategy for your enterprise if you still have questions on what it entails.
 So on that note, let's break ESG up into its components and see what each means from a corporate perspective.

 - Scope 1: Direct GHG emissions from sources owned or controlled by the company, including vehicles, manufacturing equipment, furnaces, boilers, and the like.